jmadden/twilio-sms-for-google-sheets/README.md

 ![Libraries](/assets/images/libraries.png)

-Copy this code: Mcun7NPepfBJFDW-iuQnbdo147xIduJpS.
+Copy this code: **Mcun7NPepfBJFDW-iuQnbdo147xIduJpS**

-Paste the code into Add a Library and click the add, then Save button
+Paste the code into Add a Library and click the add, then Save button like in the following image:

 ![Add Moment Lib](/assets/images/addMoment.png)